Dear Resource Hub User,

 While we try our best to ensure the resources featured on our Hub are consistent with these guidelines, we also recognize that certain resources may be stronger in some areas than others.
 In particular, while we try to ensure that all resources meet the above requirements, we cannot guarantee this in every case.

 One of the tenets of excellent teaching in the classroom is to encourage students to engage in critical thinking.
-We invite teachers to apply these same critical thinking skills when using resources found on the Hub or elsewhere by asking the following questions such as the following:
+We invite teachers to apply these same critical thinking skills when using resources found on the Hub or elsewhere by asking questions such as the following:

 1. Is this resource based on a credible source of information?